 What did you find more challenging?

-Can you tell us about some of your achievements at Imperial that are make you proud?
+Could you tell us about some of your achievements on the MSc that make you proud?

 Do you have any advice for prospective students?